Valdecy/pyBibX/README.md

 - m) Creates **Sentence Embeddings** from Abstracts, Titles, Authors Keywords or Keywords Plus
 - n) **Abstractive Text Summarization** using **PEGASUS** on a set of selected documents or all documents
 - o) **Abstractive Text Summarization** using **chatGPT** on a set of selected documents or all documents.
 Requires the user to have an **API key** (https://platform.openai.com/account/api-keys)
+- p) **Abstractive Text Summarization** using **Gemini** on a set of selected documents or all documents.
+Requires the user to have an **API key** (https://ai.google.dev/gemini-api/)
-- p) **Extractive Text Summarization** using **BERT** on a set of selected documents or all documents
+- q) **Extractive Text Summarization** using **BERT** on a set of selected documents or all documents
-- q) **Ask chatGPT** to analyze the following results: EDA Report, WordCloud, N-Grams, Evolution Plot, Sankey Diagram, Authors Productivity Plot, Bar Plots, Citation Analysis, Collaboration Analysis, Similarity Analysis, and World Map Collaboration Analysis (consult **Example 08**).
+- r) **Ask chatGPT** to analyze the following results: EDA Report, WordCloud, N-Grams, Evolution Plot, Sankey Diagram, Authors Productivity Plot, Bar Plots, Citation Analysis, Collaboration Analysis, Similarity Analysis, and World Map Collaboration Analysis (consult **Example 08**).
 Requires the user to have an **API key** (https://platform.openai.com/account/api-keys)
+- s) **Ask Gemini** to analyze the following results: EDA Report, WordCloud, N-Grams, Evolution Plot, Sankey Diagram, Authors Productivity Plot, Bar Plots, Citation Analysis, Collaboration Analysis, Similarity Analysis, and World Map Collaboration Analysis (consult **Example 09**).
+Requires the user to have an **API key** (https://ai.google.dev/gemini-api/)

 Correction and Manipulation Capabilities:
 - a) Filter the .bib, .csv or .txt file by Year, Sources, Bradford Law Cores, Countries, Languages and/or Abstracts (Documents with Abstracts)